phantatbach/phantatbach.github.io/_posts/2025-01-23-levels-of-knowledge.md

 I once reviewed a research outline for someone who listed around 10 statistical tests but couldn’t explain why they were using them (high-level understanding).
 When I asked for deeper insights about individual formulas (low-level understanding), they struggled even more.

 During my master's thesis, I wrestled with the desire to make my thesis intricate and complex.
 However, my research methods ended up being very simple.
-I scored 80 points and became the first student in my department’s history to win the "Outstanding Thesis Award," likely because I had "mastered" the knowledge at both high and low levels.
+I scored 80 points and became the first student in my department’s history to win the "Best Master Thesis Award," likely because I had "mastered" the knowledge at both high and low levels.
 This meant I knew what to use, when, and how, instead of overcomplicating the work with unnecessary techniques.

 ### **A Personal Reflection**
 As someone who once felt "clueless," I later had to (self-)learn a great deal to transition into data science.
 Understanding high- and low-level knowledge has helped me determine when to skim quickly and when to delve deeply into a subject.
 It’s a guiding principle for both efficient learning and practical application.